 Collection year: 2019

 open-access license: This is an open access article distributed under the terms of the Creative Commons Attribution 4.0 International Public License (CC-BY 4.0), a copy of which is available at: (https://creativecommons.org/licenses/by/4.0/legalcode).
 This license permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.

-This study was conducted by incorporating only traffic barrier crashes in Wyoming.
-Based on the literature review there are unique contributory factors in different crash types.
+This study was conducted by including only traffic barrier crashes in Wyoming.
+Based on the literature review, there are unique contributory factors in different crash types.
 Therefore, in addition to focusing on traffic barrier crashes, crashes were divided into two different highway classes: interstate and non-interstate highways.